Rupali9911/ToukuChatBackup/README.md

 - Please replace the file from\LineLibChanges\react-native-mentions to \node_modules\react-native-mentions\src

+### To use inputFocus functionality on react-native-mentions-input

+- Please replace the file from \LineLibChanges\react-native-mentions-input\index.tsx to \node_modules\@lowkey/react-native-mentions-input\src\index.tsx

 ### To upload gif image

 - copy ImageCropPicker.m from ./LineLibChanges/react-native-image-crop-picker/ImageCropPicker.m and replace it with ./node_modules/react-native-image-crop-picker/ios/src/ImageCropPicker.m